Panda-Intelligence/xcoa/docs/PRODUCT_HUNT_LAUNCH_GUIDE.md

 ### 8.2 联系邮件模板

-**主题**: 🚀 Launching xCOA - AI-Powered Scale Discovery Platform
+**主题**: 🚀 Launching Open eCOA - AI-Powered Scale Discovery Platform

 ```
 Hi [Name],

 I hope this email finds you well.
-I'm [Your Name], founder of xCOA
+I'm [Your Name], founder of Open eCOA
 (openecoa.com).

 ## Quick Pitch

-xCOA is an AI-powered platform that helps clinical researchers and
+Open eCOA is an AI-powered platform that helps clinical researchers and
 healthcare professionals discover and license psychological assessment
 scales in seconds, not days.